tabz11/writing-chaincode/README.md

 You may want to re-use aspects of a Go code developed by third parties and/or separate out your functional from non-functional (e.g. string formatter) dependencies.
 Hence, you may want to distribute chaincode in different files and/or directories.

-If you were writing Go project you would organise your dependencies this way:
+If you were working on a Go project you would organise your dependencies this way:

 ```
 $GOPATH/